Soedjiman: 30 September Movement and aftermath

 However, on 12 January 1967, an Air Force intelligence found out that both Supardo and Anwar Sanusi were hiding in a cluster area of airmen's house.
 Supardjo and Sanusi were arrested without any resistance in a sudden raid by the Kalong Djaja task force.
 Both were arrested and kept captive in the Central Jakarta Military District HQ.

 After the arrest, Soedjiman intended to report the arrest to Amirmachmud, who at that time was the military commander for Jakarta.
 However, Amirmachmud's bodyguard prohibited Soedjiman to enter Amirmachmud's office, as at that time he was in the middle of the Eid prayers.
 Soedjiman insisted on Amirmachmud's bodyguard that he had something important to deliver.
 Amirmachmud's bodyguard finally relented and allowed Soedjiman to meet Amirmachmud.

 After saluting Amirmachmud, Soedjiman reported to him that both Supardjo and Anwar Sanusi has been arrested and kept captive in the Central Jakarta Military District HQ.
 Feeling very excited, Amirmachmud spontaneously hugged and kissed Soedjiman.
 In a later interview, Soedjiman admitted that Amirmachmud's kiss was the first time he was ever kissed by a man.
 Amirmachmud and Soedjiman then went to the HQ.
 After scolding Supardjo and Anwar Sanusi in the HQ, Amirmachmud returned to his headquarters, while Soedjiman stayed at the Central Jakarta Military District HQ to prepare for the press conference.

-Press conference

 The press conference was held at 10.00 on 12 January 1967.
 At the conference, Soedjiman stated that the arrest of Supardjo could be conducted properly with the coordination of the Navy, Airforce, and the Army.
 Soedjiman also informed that the task force also arrested several communist politicians and reporters before arresting Supardjo and Anwar Sanusi.

+Following the movement's suppression, Soedjiman would be appointed commander of the 1st Infantry Brigade under Kodam Jayakarta.